Gorea235/Uni-UniversityDominationA3/README.md

-# UniversityDomination - Name pending
+# University Domination - Assessment 3

+This is team Starmix's repository for assessment 3.